 The upshot is that if you tell your real estate agent about an unseen or non-obvious problem on your property, or if the agent notices issues on their own (a good agent will notice property problems that the average person doesn't) the agent must share that information with homebuyers.

 If information you provided to the home buyer changes after you've given them the disclosure form, you have a duty to disclose the new information.
 For example, if the roof starts leaking after you provide your disclosure statement but before you actually close on the property, you must advise the buyer.
 This disclosure does not require you to repair the leak, only to let the buyer know about it.
 (You may negotiate the repair issue as part of the contract negotiations, but of course would want to take immediate steps to mitigate any ongoing damage.)

 If a home was built prior to 1978, federal law requires the seller to disclose all information regarding lead-based paint and provide a pamphlet on identifying and controlling lead-based paint hazards.
 More information on lead-based paint can be found on the Environmental Protection Agency website.

 A buyer who is successful in such a lawsuit may be awarded substantial monetary damages.
-Or, in unusual cases, a court may void the contract and returned all property or money back to the original parties, as if the purchase never occurred.
-So remember, if in doubt, to avoid litigation, make sure to disclose all information about the property.
+Or, in unusual cases, a court might void the contract and return all property or money back to the original parties, as if the purchase never occurred ("rescission").
+So remember, if in doubt, and to avoid litigation, make sure to disclose all information about the property.

-If you have a specific question about disclosure requirements, want to get the very latest news about developments in Arizona's disclosure laws, or find yourself in situation where you need advice on how to proceed, please consult an experienced local real estate lawyer.
+If you have a specific question about disclosure requirements, want to get the latest news about developments in Arizona's disclosure laws, or find yourself in situation where you need advice on how to proceed, please consult an experienced local real estate lawyer.
 These laws can be complicated, and are best interpreted by professionals who handle such matters every day.